microsoft/vscode-dev-containers/README.md

 ### Developing and testing a definition

-VS Code Remote provides straight forward developer loop for creating or editing container definitions.
-Just follow these steps:
+VS Code Remote provides a straight forward development loop for creating and editing container definitions.
+Just follow these steps to get started:

 1. Create a definition folder and open it in VS Code
 2. Edit the contents of the definition